ana11090/huddle-landing-page/README.md

+# Frontend Mentor - Huddle landing page with alternating feature blocks Challange

+I built a project following the Fronted Mentor Challenge.
+I used HTLM and CSS.

+Here is the link to the Fronted Mentor page: https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100.
+You can check out the intended design.

+Here you can check out my work: https://ana11090.github.io/huddle-landing-page/ .

+Read more below to find about the challange.

 # Frontend Mentor - Huddle landing page with alternating feature blocks

 ![Design preview for the Huddle landing page with alternating feature blocks coding challenge](./design/desktop-preview.jpg)